Lincoln, Illinois: Geography

 According to the 2010 census, Lincoln has a total area of 6.4 sqmi, all land.

-I-55 (formerly U.S. Route 66) connects Lincoln to Bloomington and Springfield.
-Illinois Route 10 and Illinois Route 121 run into the city.
+I-55 (formerly US 66) connects Lincoln to Bloomington and Springfield.
+Illinois Route 10 (IL 10) and IL 121 run into the city.
 Amtrak serves Lincoln Station daily with its Lincoln Service and Texas Eagle routes.
 Service consists of four Lincoln Service round-trips between Chicago and St. Louis, and one Texas Eagle round-trip between San Antonio and Chicago.
 Three days a week, the Eagle continues on to Los Angeles.
 Lines of the Union Pacific and Canadian National railroads run through the city.
 Salt Creek (Sangamon River Tributary) and the Edward R. Madigan State Fish and Wildlife Area are nearby.